kijiproject/kiji/kiji-rest/README.md

 $ cd $KIJI\_REST\_HOME

-$ ./bin/kiji-rest
+$ ./bin/kiji-rest start

-This will launch the service in the background with the pid of the process is located in
+This will launch the service in the background with the pid of the process located in
 $KIJI\_REST\_HOME/kiji-rest.pid.
 The application and request logs can be found under $KIJI\_REST\_HOME/logs.